-Use this Extension to randomly assign visitors into segments you specify.
-This is especially useful for A/B testing or sampling.
+Use the Split Segmentation extension to randomly assign your visitors into segments.
+This can be used for A/B testing or sampling.

 In this scenario, we want to run a different analytics tag for each group.
 For Group A we want to run Google Analytics, for Group B we want to run SiteCatalyst, and for Group C we want to run IBM Digital Analytics.
 To do this, we must create a load rule for each of the three situations.

-When visitors in Group A come to the page, Google Analytics will run; when visitors in Group B come, SiteCatalyst will run; and when visitors in Group C come, IBM Digital Analytics will run.
+When visitors in Group A come to the page, Google Analytics runs.
+When visitors in Group B come, SiteCatalyst runs.
+When visitors in Group C come, IBM Digital Analytics runs.